MaximDevoir/labels-manager/README.md

 Similar to git-labelmaker and git-label.
 Except this is a probot app that, on push to certain files in the '.github' folder, will read those files and add those labels to the repo.

+## Features

+- Updates labels on changes to certain files.

 ## QA

 ### What happens when an existing label is renamed?